Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Delete a previously stored memory by key', using a specific verb (delete) and resource (memory by key).
-It distinguishes from siblings by mentioning pairing with remember and recall, providing clear differentiation.
+The description clearly states 'Delete a previously stored memory by key', which is a specific verb and resource.
+It distinguishes itself from sibling tools 'remember' and 'recall' by focusing on deletion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.